 Having the right pair of snowshoes can mean the difference between a peaceful winter hike and an absolute slog.
 And knowing what kind of snowshoeing you’re doing will help you choose the right pair.
-Whether you’re on groomed trails or deep in the backcountry, you’ll find the best men’s snowshoes for your adventure here.
+Whether you looking for trail running snowshoes or heading into deep snow in the backcountry, you’ll find our picks for the best men’s snowshoes for your nest adventure here.

 The Lightning Ascent is all about getting to the top of your current objective as quickly and efficiently as possible.
 There’s a huge amount of grip over much of the bottom of the shoe, with side-to-side heel and midfoot crampons.
 The entire frame is surrounded by a strip of steel to give you maximal grip, too.

-The MSR Lightning Ascent Snowshoes comes in three lengths (22″, 25″, and 30″) to best suit your height and the kinds of snowshoeing you’re doing (22″ is a pretty solid standard length, but MSR Lighting Ascent 25″ and the MSR Lighting Ascent 30″ are great for taller people or those looking for deeper powder adventures).
+These MSR Snowshoes comes in three lengths (22″, 25″, and 30″) to best suit your height and the kinds of snowshoeing you’re doing (22″ is a pretty solid standard length, but MSR Lighting Ascent 25″ and the MSR Lighting Ascent 30″ are great for taller people or those looking for deep powder adventures).
 There’s also a women’s version that shaves about a half-inch off of the width.

 Max recommended load: 180–280 lbs., depending on length